Robertgripshover/node-auth2-project/README.md

 `//NOTE: don't forget to make a .env file that sets up the enviorment. and ` `//don't forget to install npm i dotenv`
 `npm i jsonwebtoken`
+`npm i -g fkill-cli` << this is just for killing a 'listening on port' processes

 #### 2A - Database Access Functions